AGDholo/giraffe/README.md

 ### Basic Usage

 Clone the source files of the theme and navigate into the theme's root directory.
-Run `yarn` and then run `yarn serve` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
+Run `yarn` and then run `yarn dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `package.json` file to see which scripts are included.